A major role of Fish & Game New Zealand is to protect the habitat of sports fish and game birds.

-In this section you can read more about our work to protect these habitats, as well as information on the role anglers, hunters, landowners and everyone else can play.
-Also, our submission to the Constitutional Advisory Panel can be read here..
+In this section you can read more about our work to protect the environment.
+It includes information on the role that anglers, hunters, landowners and everyone else can play.